GhostOps77/click-repl/docs/source/documentation/validator.rst

 Validator
 =========

-click-repl uses :class:`~prompt_toolkit.valdiator.Validator` as a base class to Implement it's validator (:class:`~click_repl.validator.ClickValidator`), to validate the user input.
+click-repl uses :class:`~prompt_toolkit.validation.Validator` as its base class to implement its validator (:class:`~click_repl.validator.ClickValidator`), to validate the user input.
 It uses :class:`~click_repl.validator.ClickValidator` by default.

-This utility displays the errors that are raised while generating autocompletion, in the form of text in bottom bar with red background.
-It can be also used to verify input text from the prompt while typing.
+This utility displays the errors that are raised while generating auto-completions, in the form of text in bottom bar with a red background.
+It can also verify input text from the prompt while typing.
-The prompt will not accept the input if the validator reports that it's in an invalid format.
+The prompt will not accept input if the validator reports that it's in an invalid format.

-This is mostly useful for dislaying :exc:`~click.exceptions.UsageError` exception's formatted message from it's :meth:`~click.exceptions.UsageError.format_message` method.
+This is particularly useful for dislaying formatted messages from :exc:`~click.exceptions.UsageError` exceptions using its :meth:`click.exceptions.UsageError.format_message` method.

 .. note::

-    Validator can only catch and display exceptions that are raised while parsing the prompt.
-It cannot catch the errors that are raised while generating suggestions.
+    The validator can only catch and display exceptions that are raised while parsing the prompt.
+It cannot catch errors raised while generating suggestions.

 .. code-block:: python